d7knight2/AnrWatchdog/demoapp/README.md

 # demoapp

-This is a demo Android app that demonstrates the usage of the anrwatchdog library.
+This is a demo Android app that demonstrates the usage of the anrwatchdog library and LeakCanary memory leak detection.

 ## How to Build and Run